harvard-edtech/caccl-deploy/README.md

 `targetDeregistrationDelay` (number) - number of seconds between when the load balancer stops sending requests to a target (i.e. an app task instance) and when it actually deregisters the target.
 See [Deregistration Delay](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-target-groups.html#deregistration-delay).

 `gitRepoVolume` (string) - You can ignore this unless you have the very edge case situation in which your app needs a private git repo to be checked out to an attached volume.
 In which case set the mount path with `appContainerPath` and the `repoUrlSecretArn` with the ARN of a SecretsManager entry containing the full url of the github repo, including username and password.

+`s3Permissions.buckets` ([{ bucketName: string, actions: string[] }]) - a list of S3 permission grants that will be added to the app task role.
+Each entry grants the provided actions on the bucket and all objects within it.

 **Database & cache options**